 What is Security Awareness Training?

-Security awareness training educates employees about the Cyber Security landscape.
-Using a range of learning methods, security awareness training helps to raise awareness if Cyber Security threats, reduce the risks associated with cyber attacks and embed a culture of security compliance in your organisation.
+Security Awareness Training educates employees about the cyber security landscape.
+Using a range of learning methods, Security Awareness Training helps to raise awareness of cyber security threats, reduce the risks associated with cyber attacks and embed a culture of security compliance in your organisation.

 Benefits of Security Awareness Training